-The A in Search.
-A stands for “Add quotation marks or Boolean terms.”
 Again, initial search results can be overwhelming for young students.
 A few simple “tricks” may empower young learners to find specific information related to their topic.
 The use of quotation marks with keyword phrases ensures key words are searched in the order in which they are entered.
 For example, a search for “marine biology” should include quotation marks around the phrase to produce desired results about marine biology.
 Otherwise, search results include all references to the both marine and biology.

 The colon, plus and minus signs are just a few examples of Boolean terms students may implement in a search.
 The plus sign joins words or phrases and alerts the search engine to include – not ignore – common terms.
 For example, when searching about dolphins, the plus sign may be applied to add “animal,” or the minus sign could be used to omit Miami Dolphins from the search (Ex: “dolphins” – Miami).
 Other student-friendly Boolean terms include words like OR (to expand a search) or AND (to restrict a search).

-The R in SEARCH.
 R stands for “Refine results.”
 Students can narrow their searches further using Google toolbar features.
 The Google toolbar may be most useful for students in upper elementary grades or higher.
 Teaching students about this tool enables them to conduct advanced searches, which allow them to specify language, file type (video, PDF, etc.) or usage rights (free to use, share or modify).

 Another advanced search would be to retrieve only information updated within the last year.
 This enables students to find the most up-to-date information on their topic.
 To conduct an advanced search in Google, simply search for advanced search to find the page.
 You can also find a list of options in “settings.”

-The H in SEARCH.
 As students locate accurate websites they want to read further, they must begin to gather information for their research.
 With this in mind, H stands for “Hunt for important information.”
 Students must apply both web literacy skills and reading skills to navigate online text efficiently and effectively.

 This final phase of the search process requires students to synthesize online information and may require instruction related to online reading skills.
 To scaffold the “hunt” or search for information, teachers may model online reading skills, including skimming text for headings and important information, examining multiple sources, using hyperlinks or refining searches when necessary.

-Syncing instruction with the digital age
+Syncing instruction with media literacy

 As we strive to help student develop their digital literacy skills, our goal should be for students to learn how to effectively access and evaluate online information, but we cannot always control content our students encounter on the internet.